 “We hope these guidelines inspire state lawmakers to enact comprehensive social equity policies that rectify the injustices of the poor policies of the past,” said Kranwinkel.

 The NACB examined state and municipal plans to understand diverse approaches and identify successes.
-They believe their work will give lawmakers a roadmap to leveraging the cannabis industry to create new minority-owned businesses, thousands of jobs, and substantial tax revenues to strengthen communities.
+They believe their work will give lawmakers a roadmap to leveraging the cannabis industry.
+The idea is to create new minority-owned businesses, thousands of jobs, and substantial tax revenues to strengthen communities.

 Cannabis Social Equity Guidelines to Implement

-Some policymakers are working to address criticisms that outsiders are setting up legal cannabis businesses and profiting by doing the same things their less fortunate neighbors were thrown in jail.
+Some policymakers are working to address criticisms.
+Many think outsiders are setting up legal cannabis businesses and profiting by doing the same things their less fortunate neighbors were thrown in jail.

-In most states, individuals eligible for equity licenses must live in (or have recently lived in) a designated geographic area where there has been a high rate of arrest for cannabis-related activity.
+In most states, individuals eligible for equity licenses must live in (or have recently lived in) a designated area with a high rate of arrest for cannabis.
 These areas must have higher poverty and unemployment rates.
 Applicants who have been arrested or convicted, or hiring employees who have been arrested or convicted, may receive priority for their social equity license application.

-The guidelines include priority consideration in the licensing process, reduced application fees, technical assistance, and low-interest loans to under-capitalized license holders.
-An applicant awarded a cannabis social equity license may be eligible to set up shop with an established cannabis firm to learn the ropes in what some call an “incubator” program.
+The guidelines include priority consideration in the licensing process.
+They also want reduced application fees, technical assistance, and low-interest loans to under-capitalized license holders.
+An applicant awarded a cannabis social equity license could work with a cannabis firm in an “incubator” program.

-Judicial reform is a critical part of cannabis social equity success which increases the employability of offenders and helps remove barriers to housing and other benefits.
+Judicial reform is a critical part of cannabis social equity success.
+It increases the employability of offenders and helps remove barriers to housing and other benefits.
 The NACB advocates the automatic expungement of cannabis-related crimes.

-They believe twenty percent of cannabis tax revenue should be invested in impacted communities to fund education, legal aid, youth development programs, and violence prevention.
+They believe twenty percent of cannabis tax revenue should be invested in impacted communities.
+It should fund education, legal aid, youth development, and violence prevention.

 The NACB is also calling for the establishment of a Cannabis Social Equity Board through a transparent appointment process.
 The Board would be held accountable through public voting and monthly hearings.
-It would be comprised of members with bipartisan representation from the legislature, state agencies, licensed representatives from the cannabis retail, wholesale, processor, and cultivator sectors, and a representative from a disproportionately impacted area experienced in community development.
+It would be comprised of members with bipartisan representation from the legislature, state agencies.
+It would also have licensed representatives from the cannabis retail, wholesale, processor, and cultivator sectors, and a representative from a disproportionately impacted area experienced in community development.

 Start-up Training Assistance

 The NACB wants state governments to do a lot to help entrepreneurs.
-Their ideal program includes training and technical assistance, including workshops, license application assistance, business plan creation, management, recruitment, employee training, accounting, sales, tax and legal compliance, nest practices.
+Their ideal program includes training and technical assistance.
+They want workshops, license application assistance, business plan creation, management, recruitment, employee training, accounting, sales, tax and legal compliance practices.

-In addition to educational programs, the NACB included in their guidelines programs to access to low-interest loans, and reduced application fees.
+The NACB also recommended programs to access low-interest loans and reduced application fees.